Jacob Bridgeman Facts: 10 Things To Know About The PGA Tour Pro

 8. After finishing second in the 2022 PGA Tour University ranking, Bridgeman turned professional and began playing on the Korn Ferry Tour.

-9. The following year, he earned his PGA Tour card after finishing 14th on its points list.
+9. The following year, he earned his PGA Tour card after finishing 14th on the Korn Ferry Tour points list.

 10. In his rookie season, he led the 3M Open after a first round of 63 before finishing T19.
 However, it was early in the 2025 season where he really came to prominence.
 He was clubhouse leader at the Cognizant Classic before finishing T2 behind Joe Highsmith.